Origin

 Geographical Distribution

-Most common in metropolitan areas with significant Middle Eastern and South Asian communities such as Sydney, Melbourne, and Brisbane.
-Less common in rural and Indigenous-majority regions.
+Most common in urban centres with significant Middle Eastern, North African, and South Asian populations, such as Sydney, Melbourne, and Brisbane, reflecting migration patterns.

 Numerological Significance